ShalomShahzad33/PDFManipulator/README.md

 ## ✨ Features

-- 📄 Merge multiple PDFs into one
+- 📄 Merge multiple PDFs into one or split one into multiple files
 - ⚡ Fully client-side processing
 - 🔒 No server or backend required
 - 🧠 Fast and lightweight